iriusrisk/startleft/docs/startleft-processors/iac/tfplan/examples/aws-ingesting-click-logs-using-terraform.md

 ## Full Architecture Representation
 This approach enables StartLeft not only to create threat models but also to explore all the components and the dataflows among them, by configuring this behavior in the mapping file.
-In that way, you can get this diagram from the example above
+In that way, you can get this diagram from the example above:

 === "IriusRisk Threat Model Example"